softcite/software-mentions/README.md

       embeddings_name: "glove-840B"
 ```

-The choice to use a multi-label classifier for the context characterization or 3 binary classifiers can be parametrized.
-Binary classifiers perform better, but require more memory resources.
+The choice to use a multi-label classifier for the context characterization or 3 binary classifiers can be parametrized. **Binary classifiers perform better**, but require more memory resources.
 This can be set by the following parameter:

 ```yaml
 # if true we use binary classifiers for the contexts, otherwise use a single multi-label classifier